-Creamy, velvety and full of flavor!
+Creamy Pumpkin Soup – Velvety, rich, and full of flavor!
 This easy to make pumpkin soup is so comforting and yummy to eat throughout the fall and winter season!

 What Are the Best Pumpkins for Pumpkin Soup?

 There are a wide variety of pumpkins to choose from.
-Some even have really cute names like the Cinderella pumpkin or the Fairytale pumpkin which are great for baking.

 - Fresh Pumpkin